Constituents of the Shoulder Joint

 Deltoid tuberosity is found on the anterolateral part of mid-shaft of the humerus and serves as an attachment site for the deltoid muscle.

-Sternoclavicular joint: saddle shaped joint that occurs between the proximal part of the clavicle and the clavicular notch of the manubrium (of sternum).
+Sternoclavicular joint: this is a saddle shaped joint that occurs between the proximal part of the clavicle and the clavicular notch of the manubrium (of sternum).
 It is a synovial double plane surrounded by a joint capsule.
 It brings out movement of clavicle on the verticle and anteroposterior plane.

 Acromioclavicular joint: a plane synovial joint that occurs between the medial surface of the acromion (of scapula) and the acromial end of the clavicle.
 Movement on vertical and anteroposterior planes as well as axial rotation.
 This joint allows the movement of the arms above the head.